Joyce DeWitt: Career

-DeWitt began appearing on stage at the age of 13.
-She earned a Bachelor of Arts degree from Ball State University.
-Subsequently, while she was performing in summer stock, the director convinced her to enroll in UCLA's Department of Theater MFA program, where she was awarded the Master of Fine Arts Fellowship as well as the Clifton Webb Scholarship.
 While attending UCLA, she worked as a secretary until her television debut on an episode of Baretta.
 Contrary to rumors that she was mentored by actor Abe Vigoda, Dewitt has said that the two never met.

 DeWitt is best known for her role as Janet Wood during the 1977–1984 run of the sitcom Three's Company, a job she obtained after being cast in the show's second pilot.
 She also played Janet in a 1979 episode of the spinoff series The Ropers.
+DeWitt would also make several appearances on TV game shows, including Tattletales, which also featured her then-boyfriend, actor Ray Buktenica, as well as Pyramid.
+In 1978, she also appeared with her Three's Company co-stars (Ritter, Norman Fell, Audra Lindley, and Richard Kline) on a special celebrity edition of Family Feud (hosted by Richard Dawson) where they competed against the cast of the TV shows Soap and The Love Boat.
+In 2004, she appeared as a celebrity panelist on one of the last episodes of the syndicated version of Hollywood Squares (hosted by Tom Bergeron).

 After Three's Company ended in 1984, DeWitt appeared in an episode of Finder of Lost Loves in 1984, after which she quit acting for several years.
 She resumed acting with a part in a production of Noises Off at Michigan's Cherry County Playhouse in June 1991.
 She later appeared in the 1995 TV comedy film Spring Fling!
 A character based on her, voiced by another actress, appeared in a 1997 episode of Pinky and the Brain.
 She made an appearance in an episode of Cybill, and had a cameo on the penultimate episode of Living Single.
 Her 2000s works includes TV shows such as Hope Island, The Nick at Nite Holiday Special and Call of the Wild.

 DeWitt co-produced and hosted the 2003 NBC-TV television film Behind the Camera: The Unauthorized Story of Three's Company.
 In the film, DeWitt is portrayed by Melanie Paxson.

 In 2008, she appeared in the indie film Failing Better Now.
-In 2009, DeWitt starred in a stage production of Married Alive in Calgary, Canada.
+In 2009, DeWitt starred in a stage production of Married Alive in Calgary, Alberta, Canada.